 Vorticella (also known as the “Bell Animalcule”) is a single-celled eukaryote with a diameter of around 30-40 microns (a genus of ciliates from the family Vorticellidae).
 In the first part of its life, it will be in a free-swimming stage called a telotroch.
 At some point, the vorticella will produce a stalk and attach itself to a substrate, plant, shrimp and etc.

 Although the vorticella may be found in large clusters they are not truly colonial.
 As each vorticella has its own stock and can leave at any time.
-There are over 200 know species of Vorticella.
-Vorticella is mainly found in fresh water environment.
+There are over 200 known species of Vorticella.
+Vorticella is mainly found in a freshwater environment.
 It feeds on bacteria and other microorganisms but not on the host tissues.

 Vorticella reproduces by mitosis (dividing transverse, not longitudinal).
 Through which a single ciliate creates a second copy.

 They require water temperature 23-35C for optimal reproduction.
 To overcome adverse conditions, Vorticella is able to cover itself with a dense cystoma.